 - 1. Timely initiation of early intervention services (CI); - 2.
-Delivery of services in natural environments (home or community settings with typically developing children), unless the needs of the child cannot be met in those settings (RI); - 3.
-Child outcomes (RI): - A. Social-emotional development including social relationships;
+Delivery of services in natural environments (home or community settings with typically developing children), unless the needs of the child cannot be met in those settings (RI);

-3 The U. S. Department of Education, Office of Special Education Programs (OSEP) eliminated the requirement for states to report data for CI 10 (Complaint Timelines) and CI 11 (Due Process Timeline) because it was a duplicate submission of data already being reported annually in the IDEA Section 618, Table 4 Dispute Resolution.
+3 In SFY 2012, the U. S. Department of Education, Office of Special Education Programs (OSEP) eliminated the continued requirement for states to report data for CI 10 (Complaint Timelines) and CI 11 (Due Process Timeline) because it was a duplicate submission of data already being reported annually in the IDEA Section 618, Table 4 Dispute Resolution.
+These 2 indicators also were not required by OSEP in SFY 2013.

-- B. Acquisition and use of knowledge and skills including early language/communication, literacy and numeracy; and - C. Use of appropriate behaviors to meet their needs including eating, drinking and dressing; - 4.
+- 3. Child outcomes (RI): - A. Social-emotional development including social relationships; - B. Acquisition and use of knowledge and skills including early language/communication, literacy and numeracy; and - C. Use of appropriate behaviors to meet their needs including gross motor, fine motor, and adaptive behavior (e.g., eating, drinking, and dressing); - 4.
 Family outcomes (RI): - A. Know their rights while participating in the early intervention program; - B. Effectively communicate the needs of their children; and - C. Are able to help their children develop and learn; - 5.
 Early identification of infants and toddlers (RI): - A. Birth to age 1, in need of early intervention services; - 6.
 Early identification of infants and toddlers (RI): - A. Birth to age 3, in need of early intervention services; - 7.
-Timely completion of evaluation and assessment and development of the Individualized Family Service Plan (IFSP) (CI); - 8.
+Timely completion of evaluation and assessment, and development of the Individualized Family Service Plan (IFSP) (CI); - 8.
 Timely transition planning for children and families as children approach their third birthdays and continue in the early intervention program until their fourth birthday, transition from early intervention to preschool special education, and/or transition to other community-based programs such as Head Start (CI); and - 9.
-Identification and correction of non-compliance through a general supervision system which identifies and corrects individual child and systemic local jurisdiction non-compliance, as soon as possible but no later than one year from the date of notification to the local jurisdictions by the MSDE (CI).
+Identification and correction of non-compliance through a system of general supervision which identifies and corrects individual child and systemic local jurisdiction non-compliance, as soon as possible but no later than one year from the date of notification to the local jurisdictions by the MSDE (CI).